moderndatacompany/dataos.info/docs/interfaces/lens.md

 ## Lens Utilities

-Lens Utilitie offer additional functionality and tools to enhance the Lens experience, providing support for various operational and analytical use cases.
+Lens Utilities offer additional functionality and tools to enhance the Lens experience, providing support for various operational and analytical use cases.

 ### **Lens Explorer**